JavithNaseem-J/FraudGuard/README.md

-# End-to-End Credit Fraud Detection
+# FraudGuard

 ![image](https://github.com/user-attachments/assets/8d0ebeac-1e3c-4d77-9c31-18b75fdd9783)

-**End-to-End Credit Fraud Detection**
+**End-to-End-Bank-Transaction-Fraud-Detection**
 This is a comprehensive machine learning project designed to detect fraudulent credit transactions using a modular pipeline, modern MLOps practices, and a user-friendly web application.it showcases advanced skills in data science, machine learning, MLOps, and deployment, making it an ideal portfolio piece for roles in data science, ML engineering, and fintech.

 ## Project Overview
-Credit fraud is a critical issue in the financial industry, leading to billions in losses annually.
+Bank-Transaction-Fraud  is a critical issue in the financial industry, leading to billions in losses annually.
 This project builds an end-to-end machine learning pipeline to detect fraudulent transactions using a dataset with features like `Transaction_Amount` and `Previous_Fraudulent_Transactions`.
 The pipeline includes data ingestion, validation, transformation, model training with hyperparameter optimization, evaluation, and deployment via a FastAPI web app.
 The project emphasizes production readiness with Docker containerization, CI/CD via GitHub Actions, and experiment tracking using MLflow and Dagshub.

 **Key Objectives**:
 - Develop a scalable and modular ML pipeline for fraud detection.